lopossumi/Rust-Rays/README.md

 2 | use crate::vector::Point3;
   |
 ```
 Right, so we already have the module?
 According to the compiler we can now import it into local scope with ```use crate::vector```.
-Let's try:
+Let's try again:
 ```rust
 use crate::vector::*;